jina-ai/jina/docs/fundamentals/flow/topology.md

 Each Executor has predecessors and successors.
 An Executor receives requests from all of its predecessors and sends them to all of its successors.

-Additionally an Executor can be split into Shards and Replicas.
+Additionally, an Executor can be split into Shards and Replicas.
 This enables horizontal scaling of Executors.
 A shard is typically used for partitioning data (like a big index) and Replicas are used to increase throughput and availability.

 ## Define predecessors via `needs`